rizalazier/Custom-Learnpress-Functions/README.md

 # Custom-Learnpress-Functions
-Some custom learnpress functions for Wordpress from recent development of client's LMS using Learnpress, Woocommerce and Fluentform
+Some custom learnpress functions for Wordpress from recent development of client's LMS using Eduma, Learnpress, Woocommerce and Fluentform